DMIRLAB-Group/SHP/README.md

 conda activate shp
 ```

+# Real World Experiment

+The real world experiment is implemented in `real_world_data_exp.py`.
+The dataset used for this experiment, `18V_55N_Wireless.tar.gz`, can be found on: [PCIC Causal Discovery Competition 2021](https://competition.huaweicloud.com/information/1000041487/dataset).

+To run the real experiment, make sure to download the dataset and place `Alarm.csv` and `DAG.npy` in the appropriate directory.

 # Citation

 If you find this useful for your research, we would be appreciated if you cite the following papers: